"Whispering" Bill Anderson

 "Whispering" Bill Anderson is a studio album by American country singer-songwriter Bill Anderson.
 It was released in June 1974 on MCA Records and was produced by Owen Bradley.
 The album's only single was the track "Can I Come Home to You".
 It was also his twenty-second studio recording and only album issued in 1974.

 Background and content

-"Whispering" Bill Anderson was recorded in March 1974 at Bradley's Barn, a studio located in Mount Juliet, Tennessee.
-The sessions were produced by Owen Bradley, Anderson's longtime musical collaborator.
+"Whispering" Bill Anderson was recorded in March 1974 at Bradley's Barn, a studio located in Mount Juliet, Tennessee owned by the album's producer Owen Bradley, Anderson's longtime musical collaborator.
 It was Anderson's twenty second album project and the twenty second to be recorded with Bradley.
 The album's title was derived from a nickname given to Anderson early in his career.
 The title was given to him because of the "whisper" quality of his singing voice.
 The album consisted of 11 tracks.
 Seven of the album's songs were written co-written by Anderson himself.
 The additional four track were written by others.
 The track, "Country Song", was written by Jack Clement, a Nashville music producer.
 The opening track, "Can I Come Home to You", was co-written by Jan Crutchfield and producer Buddy Killen.